-As a result, some sentences may not be correct.
-But the end goal is to communicate your point efficiently.
-If that means swerving from what someone views as wrong, then so be it.
+As a result, some sentences may not be grammatically correct.
+The end goal is to only communicate your point efficiently.
+If that means using improper grammar, then so be it.

 All in all, you need to adapt your writing style to your readers.
 I often find myself writing to people who could care less about technical details.

 So, I need to dumb myself down without getting too technical.
-But also, make sure I don’t lose the important technical points I’m trying to get across.
+But also, make sure I don’t lose the important technical points I want to get across.

-In the grand scheme, perfect grammar is not super important.
+In the grand scheme, perfect Shakespearean grammar isn’t super important.
 Especially if you’re able to get your points across efficiently.

 Of course, you still need to know basic grammar.
 Like how to use a comma properly.
 That’s a given.